Hansmu/docker-tutorial/README.md

 Each time we run the command, we create a new container from the image.

 `docker container ls` = `docker ps` - returns the list of containers that are running.
+If you add `-a`, then you can see containers that have been stopped, but not removed.

 `docker container stop` = `docker stop <container id>` - stops the container.
 Have to type in enough digits to identify it uniquely.